charles-001/dolphie/README.md

 [INFO] Global variable innodb_io_capacity changed: 1000 -> 2000
 ```

+## System Utilization in the Dashboard Panel

+The System Utilization section in the Dashboard panel will display when Dolphie is running on the same host as the MySQL server you're connected to.
+It will display the following information:
+- Uptime
+- CPU Usage (Percentage, # of cores)
+- Load Averages (1 min, 5 min, 15 min)
+- Memory Usage (Percentage, Used/Total)
+- Swap Usage (Used/Total)
+- Network Traffic (Down/Up)

 ## Credential Profiles

 Credential profiles can be defined in Dolphie's config file as a way to store credentials for easy access.
 A profile can be created by adding a section in the config file with the format: `[credential_profile_<name>]`